kevinmtrowbridge/data-vis-example/README.md

 # README

-A sample app developed to understand how best to model a feature "Data Visibility" ... developed inside of a huge app, for a client of mine.
+A sample app developed to understand how best to model a feature "Data Visibility" ... for a huge app.

 ## Generating a model relationship diagram ...